Mission Volunteers - Individuals in Long-Term Service

 For more information on training and volunteer opportunities, please visit the Mission Volunteers Home Page on the General Board of Global Ministries website.

-The next training for Mission Volunteers in the Northeastern Jurisdiction is September 13-16, 2017 at Sky Lake Retreat Center in Windsor, NY.
+The next training for Mission Volunteers in the Northeastern Jurisdiction is August 15-18, 2018 at St. Raphaela Center in Haverford, PA.